codesinger/shu/doc/shu-manual.md

 The single argument *string-term* is a string containing the character that started the string (single or double quote).
 Return nil if the current string is not terminated in the buffer.

+This function actually returns the position after the terminating quote and also moves point to that position.
+This cannot be changed because other functions depend on this frankly strange behavior.